long45343/FanControl-Hotkey/README.md

 ## Usage

-1. In FanControl UI, configure 4 fan profiles and export them as JSON files.
+1. In FanControl UI, configure 4 fan profiles and export them as JSON files, Usually these files located in C:\Program Files (x86)\FanControl\Configurations.
 2. Run `FanControlHotkey.exe`.
 3. Click **Settings** to configure each mode:
    - Check **Enable** for modes you want to use